 Even though I keep my head down, I can see the light is getting brighter.
 I know it will burn me, but I keep going.
 One more step, then another and another.
 But suddenly something feels different, and I look back over my shoulder.
 Catherine is waiting several feet behind me.
 She nods again, urging me to keep moving forward, knowing I need to do this on my own.

 He’s right there in front of me now.
 I look up for only a few seconds, but it’s long enough to see he’s holding my baby in one arm and a torch in his other hand.
 The golden light glistens on his face.
 He looks like a prince or a warrior or maybe both.
 Or a gallant knight who’s come to the rescue, just like in my book.

 But I can’t look into his eyes.
 Not yet.
 I reach for my baby, and as soon as I hold her, I feel our hearts touch and I know I will never let her go again.
 Never.
 I will be strong for her.
 I will be brave.
 Things will be different this time.
 I promise I won’t make the same mistakes again.
 I wish I could walk away with her now and tuck her into bed and sing her a lullaby by candlelight.

 And I will, but I can’t resist this light, his light.
 Like Nana used to say, I’m drawn to it like a moth to a flame.
-I look up at him at last, and it’s like looking at a dream.
+I look up at him again, and it’s like looking at a dream.
 A dream that’s real.
 My heart pounds harder as he stares back at me.
 He looks so serious, but his eyes are warm, just like I remember.
 There really is a connection between us.
 We both know it.